 Finding a vehicle’s center of gravity will take a bit of math and a bit of measurement — think of it as a throwback to your high school geometry class.

-First, you need to find two angles — the roll over angle and the sideways roll over angle.
+First, you need to find two angles — the roll-over angle and the sideways roll-over angle.

 The roll-over angle is the angle you find when you draw a line between the supporting wheel and the center of gravity.
 The angle will appear between that line and the ground.

-The sideways-roll-over angle is the angle between the ground and a line drawn between the outer limits of the wheel track and the center of gravity.
+The sideways roll-over angle is the angle between the ground and a line drawn between the outer limits of the wheel track and the center of gravity.

 Here are a couple of center of gravity formulas you will need to write down.
-First, you need to find the front-to-rear bias to find the distance between the center of gravity and the centerline of the front axle — divide the rear wheel vehicle weight by the overall vehicle weight and multiple that result by the wheelbase.
+First, you need to find the front-to-rear bias to find the distance between the center of gravity and the centerline of the front axle — divide the rear wheel vehicle weight by the overall vehicle weight and multiply that result by the wheelbase.